The Thing My Pride Was Costing Us

 Here's the thing, though: the sliding scale really is for everyone.
 But in an effort to be transparent, we've pushed folks away.

 So, here's what I want to say to every family reading this.
+If you feel like your kid belongs at camp, they do.
+Let’s work together to get them there.

-Use the code FOREVERYONEfor 15% off any new registrations from now until camp starts.
+Use the code FOREVERYONE for 15% off any new registrations from now until camp starts.
 It'll work for returners and new campers alike.

-If that still doesn't work but you want to come to camp, just email tell us.
 Email daniel@campstompingground.org.
 Say: I want my kid there and I can do about 65% of the cost.
 Or 30%.
 Or 80%.
 Whatever.
 Just come.
 We mean it.
 No forms, no income verification, no awkward conversation.
 Just tell us what works.

 And if you're reading this and your family is genuinely comfortable, like you could pay full price and then some, consider doing that.
 That's what we mean by the sliding scale is for everyone.